OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:1

-> Lord, You have searched me and known me.
+> Lord, You have searched me and know me.

 ## Psalm 139:2

-> You are aware of when I sit down and when I rise up;
+> You know when I sit down and when I rise up;
 > You perceive my thoughts from a distance.

 ## Psalm 139:3